-Coffee isn’t exactly the most affordable drink in the world.
+Coffee is not exactly the most affordable drink in the world.
 On average, millennials are estimated to spend $2,000 on coffee per year.
 That is quite a bit of money to spend on a drink.
-Because of how expensive coffee is, most people want to take care of their coffee and coffee beans as best as possible to maximize the lifespan and quality.
+Because of how expensive coffee is, most people want to take care of their coffee and coffee beans as best as possible to maximize their lifespan and quality.

 One thing that people get wrong often about coffee preservation is that they put their coffee in freezer storage.
 This is one of the fastest ways to make your coffee beans go bad.
 Since the freezer keeps the quality of most other food and drinks intact, many people are surprised by this fact.